Last year, the Telegraph dubbed Instagram a “natural showcase for the fashion world.”

 This means people can get the low-down on your products from your Instagram feed and, if they like what they see, can click the tag and be taken to a separate landing page where they can buy that item.

-Ready to turn your Instagram into a purchasing powerhouse?
+Follow these steps to turn your Instagram into a powerhouse:

 - Go to your profile page and tap Options (or the gear wheel)